darrenburns/textual-autocomplete/README.md

 This callback function will be called anytime the text in the target input widget changes.

-The app below displays the length of the text in the input widget in the left column of the dropdown items.
+The app below displays the length of the text in the input widget in the prefix of the dropdown items.

 ```python
 from textual.app import App, ComposeResult